vafeond/BareMetalCapers/README.md

 "from scratch" when starting with just a microcontroller, its datasheet, and a compiler (or assembler if really keen).

-I'm doing this for fun, and to exercise the embedded muscles and prevent/reverse attrophy.
-But, I also recognize I routinely stand on the shoulders of giants when using freely available software.
-So, I put this out there for anyone who might find it useful.
+So, I'm doing this for fun and to exercise the embedded muscles and prevent/reverse attrophy.
+But, I also recognize I routinely stand on the shoulders of giants when using freely available software; therefore I put this out there for anyone who might find it useful.

 Why caper?
 In some cases the solutions here, due to their contrived or simplistic nature, will be ridiculous.